vitwit/cada/x/cada/specs/06_preblocker.md

 ### 2. Initiate Block Data Availability (DA) Submission

-If the current block height aligns with a voting interval and the status is either `READY` or `FAILURE`, the method updates the block range and sets the status to `PENDING` for the next round of blocks data submission.
+If the current block height aligns with a voting interval and the status is either `SUCCESS` or `FAILURE`, the method updates the block range and sets the status to `PENDING` for the next round of blocks data submission.

 - **Range Calculation:** The pending block range to be submitted is calculated based on the last proven height and the current block height.
 - **Status Update:** The status is set to `PENDING` to mark the start of the data submission process.